whatheheckisthis/Save-A-Life/README.md

 # Overview
-Purpose
-This repository serves as a comprehensive guide for implementing Hidden Markov Models (HMM) in the context of SAL's road safety solutions.
-It provides documentation, examples, and resources for understanding and utilizing HMM effectively

 # In the context of SAL (Save a Life), a Hidden Markov Model (HMM) can be employed to analyse and predict road safety outcomes based on various observable and hidden states.
 Here’s how it could work: